tomouchuu/mastodon-translate/readme.md

 # MastodonTranslate

-## A tampermonkey script to add a Translate Toot option to toots
+## A tampermonkey script to add a Translate Toot option to toots via GoogleTranslate

 ### Install